RogerQi/RM_CS/tutorials/ubuntu.md

 The above commands should complete without raising any error.

 **8. FAQ**

-**When the package was trying to setup NVIDIA driver, it throws an exception that says it's compatible with nouveau driver which is currently running**
+*1. When the package was trying to setup NVIDIA driver, it throws an exception that says it's compatible with nouveau driver which is currently running*
 Disable nouveau driver because it's incompatible with Nvidia driver, which we have to install.
 (According to [CUDA installation Guide](http://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#pre-installation-actions))
 ```
 sudo touch /etc/modprobe.d/blacklist-nouveau.conf